- DBMS Tutorial

-We find that in above depicted Student_detail relation, Stu_ID is key and only prime key attribute.
+We find that in the above Student_detail relation, Stu_ID is the key and only prime key attribute.
 We find that City can be identified by Stu_ID as well as Zip itself.
-Neither Zip is a superkey nor City is a prime attribute.
+Neither Zip is a superkey nor is City a prime attribute.
 Additionally, Stu_ID → Zip → City, so there exists transitive dependency.

-BCNF is an extension of Third Normal Form in strict way.
-BCNF states that
+Boyce-Codd Normal Form (BCNF) is an extension of Third Normal Form on strict terms.
+BCNF states that −

-For any non-trivial functional dependency, X → A, then X must be a super-key.
+- For any non-trivial functional dependency, X → A, X must be a super-key.

 Stu_ID → Stu_Name, Zip